KonstantinAlxVlasenko/algorithms/readme.txt

 This function returns the minimal length of a contiguous subarray of which the sum is greater than or equal to the integer passed to the function.
 If there isn't one, returns 0 instead.
 O(n)

+Function find_longest_substring accepts a string and returns the length of the longest substring with all distinct characters..
+O(n)